paraspell/xcm-tools/packages/sdk/README.md

 // Retrieve Fee asset queries (Assets accepted as XCM Fee on specific node) getFeeAssets(NODE)

-// Get multilocation for asset ID or symbol ona  specific chain getAssetMultiLocation(NODE, { symbol: symbol } | { id: assetId })
+// Get multilocation for asset ID or symbol on a  specific chain getAssetMultiLocation(NODE, { symbol: symbol } | { id: assetId })

 // Retrieve assets object from assets.json for a particular node, including information about native and foreign assets